Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 ## Executive Summary

 This purpose of the RFC is to seek comments and suggestion regarding a proposed format for the exchange of microseismic data.
-The focus is on microseismic data collected by
+The focus is on microseismic data collected by in-mine monitoring system, however, the proposed format is suited for any kind of microseismic data expressed in local coordinate
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM2MjY4MTAwXX0=
+eyJoaXN0b3J5IjpbLTU5NjE4NzAzNF19
 -->